 Salvation and Sanctification

 involved," many say.
-The battle still wages.
 Perhaps if we looked at the subject in a different light, we

 may be able to better understand the difference between "grace" and "works" and

-how both are part of the process Father is working out here on Earth with human
+part of the process the Father is working out here on Earth with human

-No one argues the fact that we are saved by grace...
+No one argues the fact that Christ's sacrifice pays the death penalty for each of us.
+We are saved by that grace...

 Throughout the New Testament we have countless scriptures that clearly tell

-us that salvation is through Father's grace, based on the blood of Christ being
+us that salvation is through the Father's grace, based on the blood of Christ being

 shed for the remission of our sins.
 Christ's blood saves us from death, period.